pesarkhobeee/myPersonalCloudLab/README.md

 terraform apply
 ```

-Wonderfull, we create our server with the help of terraform, it is time to move to the third and the last section of this article but in case that you are wondering what else you can put in our server configuration values you can see the below examples and play with them ;)
+Wonderfull, we created our server with the help of terraform, it is time to move to the third and the last section of this article but in case you are wondering what else you can put in your server configuration values you can see the below examples and play with them ;)

 ```
  brew install jq